Skip to main content

 Provides an auditable record of AI-driven conversations to meet regulatory or internal policy needs.

-By consolidating all these elements, the Post-Chat Activities page provides a complete overview of each AI-handled conversation, ensuring transparency, traceability, and actionable insights for your team.
+By consolidating all these elements, the Post-Chat page provides a complete overview of each AI-handled conversation, ensuring transparency, traceability, and actionable insights for your team.